agallo/GPBApub/README.md

                         lookup)
   -s, --summarize       Provide a summary of hosts & /24 (v4) /64 (v4)
-                        represented by prefixes (Default is not to summarize) -t, --include-transit
-                        Include transit routes in query.
+                        represented by prefixes (Default is not to summarize) -t, --transit         Include transit routes in query.
 Changes regex from ".* ASN" to ".* ASN .*" (Default is do not include transit
+  -u USER, --user USER  username for router authentication (specify if
+                        different than current shell user) -k KEY, --key KEY     full path to ssh private key (specify if different than current shell user
 ````

-Currently, IP of the target router and authentication data are hardcoded; future release will allow passing that
-information via command arguments.
+A note on authentication:
+The default behavior (with no -u or -k) assumes the username and private key of the shell user running the script.
+The assumption is that this user has at least read-only privileges to the specified router.
+You can specify a different user and key file.
+The script doesn't require these flags be passed together, but that
+is generally how they would be used.

+Currently, password authentication isn't supported, though it wouldn't be hard to add.